 Eczema

-.
-Patients should be referred to their GP if their skin is cracked or blistered, if there is a history of atopic eczema in the family, if the child has allergies and/or asthma, or if the patient has painful eczema or fever.
+Pharmacists and healthcare professionals should consider the severity of atopic eczema, the child’s quality of life (e.g. everyday activities and sleep) and psychosocial wellbeing when deciding on management options18.
+Patients should be referred to their GP if their skin is cracked or blistered, if there is a history of atopic eczema in the family, if the child has allergies and/or asthma, or if the patient has painful eczema or fever18.

 Hives

-As hives tends to be self-limiting, treatment is often not required.
-However, patients should avoid trigger factors, and use calamine lotion and oral antihistamines for treatment.
-Topical corticosteroids can also be used for severe cases[17]
+As hives tends to be self-limiting, treatment is often not required; however, patients should avoid trigger factors and should use calamine lotion and/or oral antihistamines for treatment.
+Topical corticosteroids can also be used for severe cases19.
+Referral to a GP may be required if symptoms persist for more than six weeks and are associated with pain and fever.

 Ringworm

 Ringworm (also known as tinea) is a common fungal infection of the skin, caused by dermatophytes, that can appear almost anywhere on the body.
-It is not serious and can usually be treated easily, however, it is contagious (e.g. through direct contact with an infected person or animal)[19]
+It is not serious and can usually be treated easily, however, it is contagious (e.g. through direct contact with an infected person or animal)21.

-; however, more serious infections may need to be referred to a GP, where either stronger topical preparations or oral antifungals may be required.
+For mild, non-extensive ringworm, topical antifungal creams, such as clotrimazole cream 1%, can be used for treatment22,23; however, more serious infections may need to be referred to a GP, where either stronger topical preparations or oral antifungals may be required.
 Babies aged less than one month should always be referred to their GP.
-If the patient has symptoms on the scalp, ringworm that has not improved after two weeks of over-the-counter antifungal cream, or if the patient has an underlying condition, is immunosuppressed or is on steroids, he or she should also be referred to the GP.
+If the patient has symptoms on the scalp, ringworm that has not improved after two weeks of over-the-counter antifungal cream, or if the patient has an underlying condition, is immunosuppressed or is on steroids, he or she should also be referred to the GP22.

 Rash without fever or itching